rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 hallucinate and diverge from the original query.

-A problem on using larger models and larger context windows comes in the hardware requirements for runing the model, even if it is for inference only.
+A problem on using larger models and larger context windows comes in the hardware requirements for running the model, even if it is for inference only.
-This experiment was executed on an Intel i7 11-th gen 3GHz CPU, with 32Gb of memory and with no GPU support for running the model.
+This experiment was executed on an Intel i7 11<sup>th</sup> gen 3GHz CPU, with 32Gb of memory and with no GPU support for running the model.
 This does impose severe limitations on the models that can be used and on the response time.